-Congratulations to Our Spring Graduates!
+Congratulations to Our May 2019 Graduates!

 During their final semester, each master’s student in Geospatial Information Science and Technology completes a service-learning capstone project, working directly with a community or industry partner.
 This season, we celebrate the work of our May graduates.

-2018 Esri Development Center Student of the Year
+Jason Matney Is NC State’s 2019 Esri Development Center Student of the Year

 The Center for Geospatial Analytics joined an elite group of worldwide university departments in 2017 when it was named an Esri Development Center.
 Congratulations to the 2019 EDC Student of the Year: doctoral candidate Jason Matney.